KHawaldar/poc/doc/RDS_Migration_Blue_Green_Deployment.md

 ReplicaLag should be near zero.

-> 0-→ replica is continuing in the background
+ > 0: replica is continuing in the background

-< 0  → replica is not active
+ < 0: replica is not active

 During the switchover, writes are cut off from databases in both environments.
 During this cut-off time, if any operation takes place from the application, we are losing the data here.

 ###### Choose the quiet time to switch over to production env
+Check DatabaseConnections from CloudWatch for 1 month and decide the time based on low database connections.

 ##### Success Switch over

+Check the pod.
+It should run without any interruption.
+In the edge case, if the pod goes crash back loop status ( pod is not able to connect to new db instance due to credential issue), re-deploy the CFN

 ##### FAQ on Switch over